streamlit/docs/content/get-started.md

 these features and how to add colors and styling to your data frames.

 <Note>

-   <p>For this guide we're using small amounts of data so that we can move
-   quickly.
-You can check out our `Tutorial on creating a data explorer to see an example of how to load data from an API and use `@st.cache` to cache it.</p>
+For this guide we're using small amounts of data so that we can move quickly.
+You can check out our [Tutorial on creating a data explorer](/tutorial-data-explorer) to see an example of how to load data from an API and use `@st.cache` to cache it.

 </Note>

 ## Use magic